 The news eventually reached the King of the Chu, who felt ashamed and angry at the way his soldiers had acted.
 He criticized his soldiers for destroying the melon fields of Liang and declared that the people of Liang had a bigger heart in comparison to them.
 The Chu king gifted Liang a lot of money and asked that they become friendly.
 The two states thus forged an alliance.

 All this was possible thanks to Song Jiu’s timely advice of using kindness to conquer enemies rather than returning hatred with hatred.
 He clearly realized that using violence to counter violence will only bring misery to both sides.
 In your daily life, you will have gone through numerous such occasions when hatred between you and someone else kept blazing because both sides never wanted to compromise.
-Try being kind, and you might be surprised how fast everything gets resolved.
+Try being kind, using the tactic of “watering melon fields,” and you might be surprised how fast everything gets resolved.